-Keep your staff informed about everything important – holidays, meetings, special events, etc. Some platforms (like Communifire) sync with Outlook so every calendar is consistent and updated.
+Keep your staff informed about everything important – holidays, meetings, special events, etc. Some platforms (like Axero) sync with Outlook so every calendar is consistent and updated.
 Every Space can also have its own calendar, so different departments, projects, or company initiatives have a place to share important dates.

 Calendars are imperative for organization, so if you use your intranet calendars, your members will too.

 When everyone is contributing to your intranet, your community grows.
 Encouraging your staff to create wikis and share articles is extremely powerful – you are motivating them to engage with their peers and your organization.